By using this site, you agree to the Privacy Policy and Terms of Use.

 How much alcohol reduction is considered clinically meaningful?

-The 30% reduction observed in this study translates to approximately 3.5 fewer standard drinks per week, which significantly reduces health risks.
-This level of reduction is associated with measurable improvements in liver function, cardiovascular health, and cognitive performance according to clinical research.
+The 30% reduction observed in this study translates to approximately 3.5 fewer standard drinks per week, according to the research findings.

 Can online interventions replace face-to-face alcohol counselling?